 Sean graduated from the Faculty of Law at the University of Alberta in 2016, having already obtained a master’s degree in philosophy.
-He joined our firm as a student-at-law in September of 2016 and has remained with us as an associate upon his call to the Bar of Alberta as a lawyer in 2017.
+He joined our firm as a student-at-law in September of 2016 and has remained with us as an Associate lawyer upon his call to the Bar of Alberta as a lawyer in 2017.

 During his time in law school, Sean focused his education on criminal law and the development of his skills in advocacy.
 In his third year, he was awarded the Brian E. Peterson Q.C.
 Prize in Advocacy for finishing at the top of his class in Advocacy.